 - Raise awareness of the work of winners and spread the message that we can all make a difference to conservation.

-WFN has channelled £20 million to over 200 conservation leaders across 80 countries.
-Read our 25 year independent impact assessment.
+WFN has channelled £21 million to over 200 conservation leaders across 80 countries.
+Read our 30 year impact report.

 “I set up the Whitley Awards in 1993, with a determination to send funds directly to the local leaders who are best placed to bring about long lasting and effective nature conservation.
 We seek to cut out the high overheads of conservation charities in the West, and to sidestep the process of parachuting well-meaning outsiders into other countries to ‘solve’ their problems for them.
 We have found and funded extraordinary leaders, many of whom have become internationally recognised.”